 Demand on the service continues to increase, with the cost of living crisis pushing more people into financial difficulties.
-The Housing Needs Team are working closely with partner organisations to ensure as many households and individuals as possible are helped to avoid homelessness, or be speedily rehoused once homeless.
+The Housing Needs Team are working closely with partner organisations to ensure as many households and individuals as possible are helped to avoid homelessness, or be rehoused once homeless.

 Planning consent was approved for an 11-unit scheme for EA/TA in central Worthing which is being designed to meet passivhaus standards of energy efficiency.
-Another 24 units/ bed spaces are in the pipeline to be delivered directly by the Council's development team, including a potential 'Housing hub' working with partners for the homeless community.
-We are also exploring temporary EATA on strategic sites in the town.
+Another 33 units are in the pipeline to be delivered directly by the Council's development team.
+These are predominantly refurbishments of existing accommodation which can traditionally be delivered quicker than new development sites.
+We are also exploring temporary EA/TA on strategic sites in the town.